 College students living in dorms with food service don’t have much choice about whether they get organic foods or not.
 However, snack time and social get-togethers can be times they can consume fewer chemicals.
 Your student can store organic, fresh snacks and foods in a small room fridge— some dorm rooms include these or many students bring their own.
 Many dorms also have large group kitchens available, but most require students to use their own kitchen supplies.
 If you opt to send cookware with your student, avoid non-stick cookware and get wood or food-safe ceramic tableware.
 Avoid plastic – especially in the dorm microwave.

 9. Air Filter: Breathe easier with a HEPA filter

 Mattresses and electronics often contain toxic chemicals that escape out of the products and glom onto dust.
 Your dorm denizen probably won’t be vacuuming very often, so one way to get rid of toxics on dust is to use an air cleaner with a HEPA filter.
 Look for stack models with a small footprint as a space saver when keeping a healthy college dorm room.

 10. Lounging Around: Choose healthier furniture

 Bean bag chairs and other kinds of dorm lounge chairs are often filled with toxic-containing polystyrene beads or polyurethane foam and are covered with vinyl/PVC.
 Healthier options are available.
 Soaring Heart makes floor and throw pillows in various sizes and shapes that are made of organic wool and cotton but are still relatively affordable.
-Pile these up on the floor for a comfy dorm hang out spot.
+Pile these up on the floor for a comfy and healthy college dorm hang out spot.